 Character Animation

-Before applying, please make sure to familiarize yourself with the Program in Character Animation, faculty, facilities, curriculum and view student work.
+Before applying, please make sure to familiarize yourself with the Program in Character Animation, faculty, facilities, and curriculum.

-Please note that you must complete all Admissions Requirements as well as the portfolio requirements to be considered for admission.
+Please note that you must complete all Admissions and portfolio requirements to be considered for admission.

 The Program in Character Animation supports animation focused on character development and narrative storytelling.
-The faculty admissions committee seeks portfolios that show evidence of strong, creative life drawing skills, artistic originality, and the potential to tell stories and develop characters using sequential imagery.
+The faculty admissions committee seeks portfolios that show evidence of strong, observational figure/life drawing skills, artistic originality, and the potential to tell stories and develop characters using sequential imagery.
 The committee values artwork that reveals a unique and imaginative voice, showcasing the applicant’s artistic interests and conceptual abilities.
-We welcome a range of creative work, including drawings and other traditional artwork, 2D digital art, and computer graphics (CG).
+We welcome a range of traditional creative work, including drawings and paintings, as well as 2D digital art, and computer graphics (CG).

 Please carefully review the specific Portfolio Requirements listed below.
 Portfolio-related questions can be addressed to the CalArts Office of Admissions; we also encourage applicants to find solutions to questions through their own creative exploration and introspection.

 The Program in Character Animation is a four-year program.
 All students begin at the BFA1 (first-year undergraduate) level because of the highly sequential nature of the curriculum.
-Transfer students please review our transfer credit policy.
-Transfer of courses may lighten a student's academic course load, however, they will not shorten the length of residency.
+Transfer students must review our transfer credit policy.
+Transfer of courses may lighten a student's academic course load.
+However, transfer credits will not shorten the length of the four-year residency.
+Character Animation students must take all required métier classes.

 Portfolio and Application Guidelines (BFA)

-All parts must be completed in order to be considered for admission
+All requirements must be met in order to be considered for admission.

 1. CalArts Application Materials

-2. Artist Statement (uploaded to the written materials section CalArts Application)
+2. Artist Statement (uploaded to the written materials section of the CalArts Application)

 3. Online Portfolio (Three part submission uploaded to the portfolio section of the CalArts Application)